Tempo logotype

 • How the desired results or outcomes will be measured.

-It’s a natural reaction.
 People hire developers to develop and engineers to engineer solutions.
 This means that the project manager might have to sell the idea of blocking off time to a scoping phase when it involves dev resources.

-4. Embrace conflict around the scope
+4. Draft the project scope statement

 Some people (you know who you are) will do almost anything to avoid conflict.
 But on a project, the right amount of conflict can actually be a very good thing.
 Conflict is often the crucible where scope is refined.